 In addition to career-related objectives, a liberal education engages students in the larger questions of life.
 Courses in the humanities acquaint students with the religious, social, linguistic, and aesthetic dimensions of world cultures.
 Courses in the social sciences provide a means for exploring the varieties of human experience and patterns of social behavior.
 Courses in mathematics and sciences provide insight into the natural world and quantitative methods.
 Moreover, such a course of study helps students develop a closely examined core of personal beliefs and a strong code of values that lead to an informed and constructive public life.
 For more than a century and a half, the Howard College of Arts and Sciences has embodied these high ideals within a Christian environment in which dedicated teachers and students can work closely together to seek each individual’s highest fulfillment.

-The College offers programs that meet the requirements for the bachelor of arts and bachelor of science degrees.
-A master’s degree is offered in environmental management under the Department of Biological and Environmental Sciences (see the Graduate Catalog).
+The Howard College of Arts and Sciences offers several programs that meet the requirements for a bachelor of arts or a bachelor of science degrees.
+A master of science in environmental management degree is offered through the Department of Biological and Environmental Sciences .
+(See the Graduate Catalog for program details)